sarxos/fast-actor/README.md

-This is experimental project used to research novel threading architectures used in actor-based systems.
+This is experimental project used to research threading architectures in actor-based systems.

-TODO:

-* Event bus - done
-* Death watch - done
-* Dead letter - done